Terms and Definitions: M

 Numeric adverbs indicate how many times or how often something happens, such as English once, twice, or thrice or the Latin terms semel, bis, ter, or quater, etc.

 Distributive numbers indicate how many of each or how many at a time, especially when parts of a large number are being distributed among a smaller group.
 Examples include Latin singuli, bini, terni, and quaterni.
-English has no comparable system of single number-words, and it must express distributive ideas with phrases like "one each given to each one," "two given to each one," "three given to each one," etc.
+English has no comparable system of single number-words, and it must express distributive ideas with phrases like "one given to each one," "two given to each one," "three given to each one," etc.

 Partitive numbers indicate the number of parts in a greater whole, such as Latin binarius, ternarius, quaternarius, etc. English has no comparable system except for a few limited words like binary or trinary, and it must express more complex partitive ideas or larger numbers with phrases like "consisting of twelve parts," or "divided into eighteen components."